Employment and employee benefits in Spain: overview

 A dismissal is automatically unfair if it is solely or principally due to the transfer, or a reason connected with it.
 However, a dismissal is fair if it can be shown that it was for an economic, technical or organisational reason that required changes in the workforce, provided that the employer acted reasonably.

-It is only possible to harmonise the employment conditions of all employees through negotiations with the employee representatives or, if these do not exist, by an agreement with employees individually or collectively.
-Negotiations can take place before or after the transfer, and must last at least 30 days.
+It is only possible to harmonise the employment conditions of all employees through negotiations with the workers' legal representatives or, if these do not exist, by an agreement with employees individually or collectively.
+Negotiations can take place before or after the transfer.

 An employer can be liable for the acts of its employees?